Munetaka Murakami: International career

+Murakami represented Japan in the Tokyo 2020 Olympics (held in 2021), with the host team winning the gold medal.

-Murakami represented Japan in the 2023 World Baseball Classic.
+Murakami played for Japan in the 2023 World Baseball Classic (WBC).
 After struggling during most of the tournament and going 0-for-4 with 3 strikeouts in the semifinal against Mexico, Murakami hit a walk-off two-run double to help Japan prevail 6–5.

-In the final against the defending champion USA, Murakami led off the bottom of the second inning with a first-pitch home run off Merrill Kelly to tie the game.
-Japan went on to win the championship game 3–2, seizing its third title.
+In the final against the defending champion United States, Murakami led off the bottom of the second inning with a first-pitch home run off Merrill Kelly to tie the game.
+Japan went on to win the championship game 3–2, claiming its third WBC title.

+Murakami joined team Japan again for the 2026 WBC.
+He hit a grand slam against Czechia in pool play, before Japan lost to Venezuela, the eventual tournament champions, in the knockout stage.